Last Updated :

 - Structure of Lok Adalats

-Lok Adalats are para-judicial institutions and, as the name suggests it is people’s court which is meant for the general masses like middle class people and poor people.
+Lok Adalats are para-judicial institutions and, as the name suggests it is people’s court which is meant for the general masses like middle-class people and poor people.
 This institution is the product of modern judicial reforms and characterized as constituting people’s programme for speedy justice.
-In strict sense the Lok Adalats are not the Courts, since the technical court’s procedures are not followed in it.
+In a strict sense, the Lok Adalats are not the Courts, since the technical court’s procedures are not followed in it.
 E.g.,

 - No court-fee is being paid;